 1. Typed in a Word document with .doc or .docx file format.

 2. Times New Roman 12-point font, double-spaced, with 1-inch margins.

-3. Papers should be at least 20 pages minimum and 60 pages maximum.
+3. Papers should be at least 20 pages minimum and 65 pages maximum.
 These limits do not include works cited/bibliography pages, endnotes, tables, figures, images, and appendices.

 5. Photos, pictures, graphs, figures and tables should be submitted in a separate document.
 You can label in the text where this additional content should be placed.
 For example: A violin has two main structural features: the body and the neck (See Figure 1.2).

 6. *Remove all personal information such as name, biographical info, contributors’ notes, etc. from your Word document submission.
 The BUJ requires this to ensure a “blind” submissions evaluation.
 You will be asked to provide this personal information in another section of the application.

 Q: What elements are required for my online manuscript submission?